almibe/ligature-rs/README.md

 # ligature
 Ligature is a Clojure library for working with semantic data.
+This project provides the main protocols for Ligature as well as some common helper and validation functions.
 It is based on RDF and related standards but has a more flexible approach to working with semantic data.
 It's main difference is that it is intended to be used in a broader context than strict RDF.
 This means that identifiers do not have to be IRIs and blank nodes only exist in compatibility contexts.